savoirfairelinux/dhtnet/tools/dnc/README.md

 ## Overview

-**dnc** is a versatile command-line utility that enables network connectivity between peers in a Distributed Hash Table (DHT) network.
+**dnc** is a versatile command-line program that enables network connectivity between peers in a Distributed Hash Table (DHT) network.
 It allows you to establish connections with other peers or devices and create TCP sockets on remote devices, similar to the traditional `nc` (netcat) utility.

 **Key Features**:
 - Create TCP sockets on remote devices.